Planning a trip to Italy in two weeks

 Our first day there, we were, of course, pretty sleepy with the time change.
 After a confusing wait at an empty booth, we did get a semi-private water taxi ride to our hotel, which wasn’t far from the train station, and was overlooking a canal.
 It was a pretty nice room, fairly large for Europe, and we had a helpful porter.
 I tried not to think about it probably being the most expensive hotel room I’ve ever stayed in.

 We decided not to nap immediately and instead went out to take a “vaporetti” tour of the city.
-This means getting on the Venice version of public transit—a large commuter boat, and staying on for key stops from one end of the city to the other, while you look up in a guidebook what you’re seeing.
+This means getting on the Venice version of public transit: a large commuter boat, then staying on for key stops from one end of the city to the other, while you look up in a guidebook what you’re seeing.
 It sort of dawns on you how everything is done by boat here—garbage pickup, fire-fighting, getting the groceries…

 Our final stop was the San Marco Square, which is really impressive looking.